taustation-fan/players-guide/README.md

 tasks.

 After finding an opponent, you cannot engage in another random encounter for the next 8 segments.
+You can halve this waiting time by spending bonds.

 ### Pursue a Career